-Foyle Hospice’s In Patient Unit is a purpose built facility situated in beautifully landscaped gardens on the banks of the River Foyle.
-It can accommodate 10 patients, some in single rooms and others in shared rooms, all with en-suite facilities.
-In addition to the patients’ bedrooms the unit includes, a Jacuzzi bathroom, easily accessible toilets, multiple sitting areas, a sun room, an interdenominational prayer room, self-contained apartments and visitors’ kitchen and sitting room.
+Foyle Hospice’s Inpatient Unit is a purpose built facility situated in beautifully landscaped gardens on the banks of the River Foyle.
+It can accommodate 9 patients, some in single rooms and others in shared rooms, all with en-suite facilities.
+In addition to the patients’ bedrooms the unit includes, a jacuzzi bathroom, easily accessible toilets, multiple sitting areas, a sun room, an interdenominational prayer room, self-contained apartments and visitors’ kitchen and sitting room.

 Who is this service available to?

-The services of Foyle Hospice Inpatient Unit are available to patients with cancer and other life-limiting conditions (e.g. Motor Neurone Disease, Parkinsons, Multiple Sclerosis, COPD)
+The services provided in the Foyle Hospice Inpatient Unit are available to patients with life-limiting illnesses,

 How do I access this service?